kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Information Window

-Once you have zoomed and panned to an area of interest click on it and you will see an information window as we saw earlier.
+Once you have zoomed and panned to an area of interest click on it, and you will see an information window as we saw earlier.
 For more information click on the detail button and information will be shown in the **Information Panel** on the right.
 Click off the window to get out.

 👨‍🏫 Zoom in, Pan and click on a region of interest.